Ultimately an Internship abroad is what you make of it!

 When you do an internship abroad you have access to fantastic opportunities.
 However, it’s important to remember that you should always aim to be at least as valuable to the organization as it is to you.
 Here are some tips on how to do that:

-- Be positive.
 Have a can-do attitude and a willingness to get involved.
 You can make more of a difference than you realize.

-- Keep an open mind.
 Try not to have fixed ideas about what you will do.
 Circumstances and needs can and do change, especially at nonprofit organizations.
 Be ready for new people, a different culture and unexpected challenges.
 What you can do, learn and achieve will often surprise you.
 Just step out of your comfort zone.

-- Embrace a culture of sharing.
 Don’t be afraid to share your knowledge and don’t forget you are there to learn too.
 Embrace what staff and other volunteers can teach you.
 And at the same time contribute your own unique experiences and ideas.
 It will make you a more valuable volunteer.

-- Be realistic about what you hope to achieve and tell your supervisor about your expectations.
+Think about what you hope to achieve and tell your supervisor about your expectations.
 If you both know each other’s expectations from the internship it’s easier to adjust tasks and/or be more flexible and open-minded about unexpected opportunities that may arise.